On the Existence of "Maia variables": Discussion

 \subsection{Rapid rotation hypothesis}

-As discussed in the introduction, rapid rotation could a) modify star's position in the H-R Diagram, b) shift the observed pulsation frequencies, c) excite Rossby waves, and d) provide means of $\kappa-\gamma$-driven excitation of p and g modes.
+As discussed in the introduction, rapid rotation could a) modify a star's position in the H-R Diagram, b) shift the observed pulsation frequencies, c) excite Rossby waves, and d) provide means of $\kappa-\gamma$-driven excitation of p and g modes.
 To evaluate our candidate stars with respect to rotation we first took into account the stars which show frequencies between 1-10 d$^{-1}$.
-There are three stars that show frequencies in that range (TIC\,352781227, TIC\,377099704 and TIC\,467219052) that are shown with black dots in Fig.\,\ref{final_position}.
-TIC\,352781227 is placed between the \ds\, and SPB instability strip.
-However, this variable exhibits high rotational velocity ($\gtrsim$270\,\kms) which could cause low frequencies to be shifted towards high frequencies and since we likely see this star close to equator-on, our \teff\, determination would be too low.
+There are four stars that show frequencies in that range (TIC\,251196433, TIC\,352781227, TIC\,377099704, TIC\,467219052) that are shown with black dots in Fig.\,\ref{final_position} and two of them exhibit high rotation; TIC\,251196433 and TIC\,352781227.
+TIC\,251196433 is positioned slightly below the instability strip, situated between SPB and \bc\, stars.
+This fast-rotating star ($\gtrsim$255\,\kms) could either be a hybrid pulsator or an SPB star displaying shifted pulsation frequencies.
+TIC\,352781227 is also a fast-rotating star ($\gtrsim$270\,\kms) and placed between the \ds\, and SPB instability strip.
+For this star, high rotational velocity could cause low frequencies to be shifted towards high frequencies and since we likely see this star close to equator-on, our \teff\, determination would be too low.
 Therefore, this variable is likely an SPB star.
 A more detailed discussion on this object is also given in \ref{ap_B}.
-The other stars showing frequencies between 1-10 d$^{-1}$ have low to moderate \vsini.
-One is placed in the \ds\, instability strip, while the other is located in the SPB domain, very close to the \bc\, territory (TIC\,377099704).
-These stars are hence well placed in known instability strips.
-Both show both low and high frequencies, these stars could be SPB\,$-$\,\bc\, and a \ds\,$-$\gd\, hybrids.